Capstone-Kenyang/.github/profile/README.md

   3. The app automatically analyzes the photo to determine the safety of the food.
   4. The analysis results are displayed within seconds, providing information on whether the food is safe for consumption or not.

-### Discount Food Sales
+### Food Sales

-- Kenyang provides a platform to sell surplus food at discounted prices from various sellers, including restaurants, bakeries, fruit sellers, and vegetable sellers.
+- Kenyang provides a platform to buy surplus food at discounted prices from various sellers, including restaurants, bakeries, fruit sellers, and vegetable sellers.
 - Extensive food categories include:
   - **Rice Dishes:** Various types of delicious rice dishes.
   - **Bread and Cakes:** Fresh bread and a variety of appetizing cakes.